najiagul/Password-cracking-with-PHP/README.md

 This application uses a very simple brute force attack to "reverse" an MD5 hash.
 It is really not reversing the hash at all as that would be impossible.
-Instead it knows that the original pre hash text was a lower case character string with exactly two characters.
+Instead it knows that the original pre hash text was a four digit pin.

 So the application uses four nested loops and tests all 10^4 combinations of four digit number, and computes the